-Ice-cream manufacturing and distribution industry is capital intensive in nature requiring regular investment in production facilities, innovative products in terms of flavours and packaging, as well as marketing assets like cold storage chain, deep freezers, refrigeration equipped delivery vehicles, push card, etc. During the four years ended FY19, VIL on consolidated basis had incurred capital expenditure of around Rs.103 crore which was funded through term debt of Rs.81 crore and balance through internal accruals.
-During FY20 also VIL incurred total capex of ~Rs.51 crore largely funded by its internal accruals which stood higher than its earlier estimates.
+Ice-cream manufacturing and distribution industry is capital intensive in nature requiring regular investment in production facilities, innovative products in terms of flavours and packaging, as well as marketing assets like cold storage chain, deep freezers, refrigeration equipped delivery vehicles, push card, etc. During the four years ended FY20, VIL on consolidated basis had incurred capital expenditure of around Rs.130 crore which was funded through term debt of Rs.84.43 crore and balance through internal accruals.
+During FY20 itself VIL on consolidated basis had incurred total capex of ~Rs.70 crore largely funded from its internal accruals which stood higher than its earlier estimates.
 Also, the inherent seasonality associated with the ice-cream business whereby its main raw material (SMP) is largely available during the winter months leads to high working capital utilization as on balance sheet dates.
-Consequently, despite improvement, the leverage of the company has continued to remain relatively high marked by an overall gearing of 1.18 times as on March 31, 2019 (1.54 times as on March 31, 2018).
-Also, with a stretch in its creditors due to subdued performance in Q4FY20, VIL's TOL/TNW is expected to have deteriorated as on March 31, 2020.
+Consequently, despite improvement, the leverage of the company has continued to remain relatively high marked by an overall gearing of 1.14 times as on March 31, 2020 (1.18 times as on March 31, 2019).
+Further, its TOL/TNW continued to remain high at 1.72 times as on March 31, 2020.
+Also, its total debt/ GCA stood moderate at 3.40 years during FY20 (PY:3.15 years) on back of subdued performance in Q4FY20 and availment of ad-hoc working capital limits of ~Rs.54 crore to fund its raw material sourcing requirement.
+However, company has deferred its earlier envisaged capex plans for establishing new production facility in East India and cold storage facilities near its Bareilly plant in Uttar Pradesh and currently it has no major capex plans to be executed over medium term.